 Justin Taylan 2003

 Lat 9° 28' 60S Long 147° 10' 60E Fishermans Island is a flat rectangular island, located off the southern coast of New Guinea to the south of Port Moresby.
 Known in the Mouto language as "Daugo".
 The island's name is derived from the names of the island's two villages: Dag village on the western tip and Ugo village on the eastern tip.
-Also known as "Fisherman's Island" or "Firshermans Island".
+Also known as "Fisherman's Island" (with apostrophe) or "Firshermans Island" (plural).

 Fishermans Airfield (Daugo Airfield)